 - Or, I want to move back to south Philadelphia.

-As I leaned against the wall and started listening it finally dawned on me that Dotty wasn't really saying I want to move back to south Philly, instead she was trying to tell me she wanted to feel safe and secure.
+instead she was trying to tell me she wanted to feel safe and secure.

 Once I figured out how to look beyond the obvious and listen to what Dotty was saying, read between the lines so to speak, I found that I was no longer disconcerted, frustrated, or angered by her words.

-I start doing two things.
+I started doing two things.